praveek/launch.en/help/extension-reference/web/common-analytics-plugins-extension/common-analytics-plugins.md

 ---
-title: Common Analytics Plugins Extension
+title: Common Analytics Extension Overview
-seo-title: Common Analytics Plugins Extension for Adobe Experience Platform Launch
-description: Information about configuring the Common Analytics Plugins extension, and the options available when using this extension to augment the [!DNL Adobe Analytics] Extension.
+description: Learn about the Common Analytics extension in Adobe Experience Platform Launch.
-seo-description: Common Analytics Plugins Extension for Adobe Experience Platform Launch
 ---

-# Common Analytics Plugins Extension
+# Common Analytics Plugins extension overview

 Use this reference for information about configuring the Common Analytics Plugins extension, and the options available when using this extension to augment the [!DNL Adobe Analytics] Extension.